-All applications for admission include the question about whether or not the applicant has ever been in trouble with the law.
-If the applicant answers "yes" to this question, then he/she will receive via mail a letter from the Office of Admissions and Enrolment with the appropriate forms to complete and return along with required documentation.
+All applications for admission include the question about whether or not the applicant has ever been charged with a criminal offense.
+If the applicant answers "yes" to this question, then he/she will receive via mail a letter from the Office of Admissions and requesting further information.